History of Essential Oils

-Interesting facts on history of Essential Oils
+Interesting facts on Essential Oils

 Essential oils have found application throughout history for a wide variety of wellness application.
 The Egyptians were some of the first ones to use aromatic essential oils for medicinal purpose, beauty treatments, food preparations and in religious ceremonies.
 Frankincense, sandalwood, myrrh and cinnamon were some of the essential oils which were considered very valuable cargo along caravan trade routes and were sometimes exchanged for gold.